Andy Ibáñez Player Props: Tigers vs. Phillies

 Andy Ibáñez At The Plate

-- Ibanez is batting .179 with six doubles, two home runs and three walks.
+- Ibanez is hitting .177 with six doubles, two home runs and three walks.

-- Ibanez has picked up a hit in 13 of 30 games this season, with multiple hits three times.
+- Ibanez has picked up a hit in 13 of 31 games this year, with multiple hits three times.

-- In 30 games played this year, he has homered in two of them.
+- In 31 games played this season, he has gone deep in two of them.

-- In seven games this year, Ibanez has picked up an RBI, with more than one RBI once.
+- Ibanez has driven in a run in seven games this season (22.6%), including one multiple-RBI game.

-- He has scored at least one run eight times this season (26.7%), including one multi-run game.
+- He has scored at least once eight times this year (25.8%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.